 Do you have a family member or friend that is in jail and want to contact them?

 Do you know a friend or family member that’s been arrested and you want to locate them?

 In order to search who’s in jail at Sarasota County Jail you have to navigate to their web site and use the inmate lookup.

 The Sarasota County Jail Inmate List is an online list of people who are in jail, including status, bail amount, and visiting schedule.
 You can get the same information for anybody booked or discharged in the last 24 hours.
 Jail inmates are listed alphabetically by last name.
 You will be able to locate their arrest information more quickly if you’ve got your friend or family member’s first and last name, date of birth, or inmate ID.

 If the inmate you are looking for may be at another county jail you can check our guide to other Florida jails: Florida County Jails Listing

 A mugshot, also known as a jail intake photo, is the picture taken by the police during jail intake processing.
-A mugshot is make of one full face and a side picture.
+A mugshot is made up of one full face photo and a side picture.
 Your full name and jail ID number will be on the photos, and they will be kept on file at the jail.

 How To Get Your Mugshot Removed

 Need to know how to have your mugshot taken down from the Sarasota County Jail website?
 This can be tricky, as the mugshot is a matter of public record.
 To get your mugshot removed you have to file a ‘Petition to Expunge’.
 What this means is that the record of your arrest would be sealed, and will not be available to the public.
 It is difficult to do this, and you will most likely need the services of a lawyer.